OmenApps/django-postgresql-dag/docs/quickstart.md

 >>> c2.ancestors_tree()
 {<NetworkNode: b3>: {<NetworkNode: a3>: {<NetworkNode: root>: {}}}}

-# Get a queryset of edges relatd to a particular node
+# Get a queryset of edges related to a particular node

 >>> a1.ancestors_edges()
 <QuerySet [<NetworkEdge: root a1>]>